Teodoro Locsin Jr.: Political and societal positions

 Locsin has found himself at the center of various controversial public statements via the social media platform Twitter.

 Filipino language

-In late March 2016, he was chastised by internet users over his Twitter comments calling the Tagalog language "inappropriate to pointed debate" during the Visayas leg of PiliPinas Debates 2016.
-He later defended his comments concerning the use of Tagalog in debates.
+In March 2016, during the Visayas leg of the PiliPinas Debates 2016, he opined in a tweet that the Tagalog language was "inappropriate to pointed debate" describing it as "so long, so bullshitty, so useless".
+Conversely, he described English as "the civilized language" and "the language of men".
+He later defended his comments, saying "show me that [Tagalog] is a good language.
+That it is effective in debate, that it can get its point across".
+He did however praise Luchi Cruz-Valdes for effectively moderating the debate in Tagalog: "she got the point across.
+In spite of the terrible situation, she was in control, and she did it in Tagalog."

 Philippine Drug War

 Locsin expressed support for the Philippine Drug War on August 21, 2017, through Twitter, comparing the campaign against drugs of President Duterte to Adolf Hitler's Final Solution and said he does not believe in the rehabilitation of drug addicts.
 He followed this with another remark that the "Nazis were not all wrong" and said people should keep an open mind drawing criticism.
 He cited Hitler's military and economic policies that "are paying off even now in German primacy in Europe" but conceded that the Holocaust "wiped out his economic contribution."
 Locsin later retracted these remarks by deleting the tweet, however threatened individuals who criticized him.